 Easy Bolognese Sauce

-The tomato sauce is rich with meat and simmered slowly for a few hours and a topping for your favorite pasta dish.
+The tomato sauce is rich with meat and simmered slowly for a few hours and a topping for your favorite pasta dish, layering in lasagna, and this traditional Bolognese recipe is the ultimate comfort food.

-This sauce freezes well and can be used in so many other ways soups, stews, casseroles, and making large batches come in really handy in a pinch.
+This sauce freezes well and can be used in so many other ways, such as soups, stews, casseroles, and making large batches comes in really handy in a pinch.

 We have also many cooking methods for the busy cook, set it and forget in a slow cooker or instant pot.

-Of course if your love Italian tomato sauce you may also like to try our Traditional Sunday Sauce, it's another vintage family recipe.
+Of course, if you love Italian tomato sauce, you may also like to try our Traditional Sunday Sauce, it's another vintage family recipe.

 Scroll down to the easy recipe card to print off and don't forget to read all our tips and suggestions.